sahil-rawat/sahil-rawat.github.io/_posts/2021-07-22-INTRO-TO-C-VI.md

 ### Dereferencing

 A pointer variable can be thought of as *referring* to another variable by pointing to it.
-You'll rarely hear anyone in C land talking about "referring" or "references", but I bring it up just so that the name of this operator will make a little more sense.
+You'll rarely hear anyone in C land talking about “referring” or “references”, but I bring it up just so that the name of this operator will make a little more sense.

-When you have a pointer to a variable (roughly "a reference to a variable"), you can use the original variable through the pointer by *dereferencing* the pointer.
-(You can think of this as "depointering" the pointer, but no one ever says "depointering".)
+When you have a pointer to a variable (roughly “a reference to a variable”), you can use the original variable through the pointer by *dereferencing* the pointer.
+(You can think of this as “depointering” the pointer, but no one ever says “depointering”.)

-What do I mean by "get access to the original variable"?
+What do I mean by “get access to the original variable”?
 Well, if you have a variable called i, and you have a pointer to i called p, you can use the dereferenced pointer p *exactly as if it were the original variable i*

 What is the dereference operator?
 It is the asterisk, again: *.
 Now, don't get this confused with the asterisk you used in the pointer declaration, earlier.
 They are the same character, but they have different meanings in different contexts.